If you’re reading this, you probably want to know how to get started in API hacking. Well, you’ve come to the right place!

 Chained together with other vulnerabilities like BOLA, we have seen major data breaches of popular services because of this.
 From leaking credentials to credit cards, looking for an excessive data exposure vulnerability is a great place to start when hacking APIs.

 So remember when I mentioned how developers like to work with data objects?
 Well, this pattern can be abused for more than information disclosure.
 If the API uses these same objects when creating and updating records, we can exploit this to tamper with the data.
-This might allow us to leverage this flaw for privilege escalation, or even entirely bypass built-in security controls.
+This might allow us to leverage this flaw for privilege escalation or even entirely bypass built-in security controls.

-As an example, consider a typical “User” object.
+Consider a typical “User” object.
 It might contain things like your name, email address, and password.
 It might even include a field listing if you are an admin or not.
 Let’s say for this example the field is a boolean (true/false) type called isAdmin.
 Now imagine that during the creation of a new user (ie: on sign up) it automatically sets it to false.
 It is here where we might be able to abuse mass assignment.

 As the attacker, you could replay that user creation (ie the POST request) but alter the object to and set isAdmin to true.
 The result?
 The new user becomes an admin, even when they shouldn’t.
 Securing APIs is hard when developers reuse and generalize data like this.